amperity/amperity-docs/amperity_reference/source/attribute_predicted_transactions.rst

 .. attribute-predicted-transactions-modeling-enabled-note-start

-.. note:: Predicted transactions are available to users of AmpIQ when predictive modeling is enabled for your tenant.
+.. note:: Predicted transactions are available when predictive modeling is enabled for your tenant.

 .. attribute-predicted-transactions-modeling-enabled-note-end